 Tom Hanks (Forrest Gump) plays a Protestant American in the R.A.F. stationed in Jerusalem during World War II, who falls in love with a local Jewish woman (Cristina Marsillach, Opera).
 The romance flourishes to the dismay of her relatives, who vehemently oppose the relationship.

 Reaction & Thoughts:

 Tom Hanks’s very first straight dramatic film is a nice throwback to Hollywood’s romantic movies of the war years.
 Every Time We Say Goodbye is very much in the vein of films like A Yank in the R.A.F.
 (1941), I’ll Be Seeing You (1944), The Clock (1945), and My Reputation (1946), just to name a few.

-Every Time We Say Goodbye does look good.
-Giuseppe Lanci’s (Nostalghia, Kaos, and The Son’s Room) cinematography is appropriately lushly and soothing.
+Every Time We Say Goodbye looks good.
+Giuseppe Lanci’s (Nostalghia, Kaos, and The Son’s Room) cinematography is appropriately lush and soothing.
 Philippe Sarde’s (Tess) delicate music score complements the visuals quite well.

 Conclusions & Final Thoughts: